Ashvin-Gupta/CancEHR-Tokenisation/README.md

 # Electronic Health Record (EHR) Tokenization

 A Python library for tokenizing electronic health record (EHR) data in MEDS format, designed for machine learning applications in healthcare.
-Edited for CPRD data.
+Edited for CPRD data by Ashvin Gupta.

 ## Features